INDY-4/MyKitchen-PHP/README.md

 ### GET transactions/select
 variable | datatype | desc
 --- | --- | ---
-id ? | int | The id of the delivery_method you want the information of kitchen_id ? | int | The id of the kitchen you want to get the transactions of user_id ? | int | The id of the user you want to get the transactions of page ? | int | The page number of the results you want (default: 1), 25 transactions per page
+id ? | int | The id of the transaction you want the information of kitchen_id ? | int | The id of the kitchen you want to get the transactions of user_id ? | int | The id of the user you want to get the transactions of page ? | int | The page number of the results you want (default: 1), 25 transactions per page